The monodromy pairing for logarithmic 1-motifs: Picard--Lefschetz theory

-\begin{remark} The formulas in Corollaries~\ref{cor:PL1} and~\ref{cor:PL2} are given in terms of the tropical edge length pairing, not the intersection pairing on the cohomology.
+\begin{remark} The formulas in Corollaries~\ref{cor:PL1} and~\ref{cor:PL2} are given in terms of the tropical edge length pairing, not the intersection pairing on the cohomology of the curve.
 These are related, but we require the principal polarization of the logarithmic Jacobian to describe the relationship.
-This will be explained in another paper~\cite{deligne}. \end{remark}
+This will be explained in another paper. \end{remark}